Our Patrons come from a huge variety of roles across the horse world

 Although she doesn’t compete herself, when not working, Suzanne enjoys riding when she can.
 Her great passion is her charity work, and in 2015 she was awarded a BEM in the New Year’s Honours List for her services to charity.
 A longstanding Ambassador of The Prince’s Trust and Patron for Against Breast Cancer, she has coordinated and taken part in many charitable events including successfully reaching the summit of Mount Kilimanjaro raising money for The Children’s Trust.

 It was while filming for Sky Sports at World Horse Welfare’s Somerset centre that she became interested in the work of the charity.

 I am hugely passionate about animal welfare, and our home is constantly filled with rescued animals, my husband Adam is incredibly understanding!
 I am therefore delighted to become a Patron for such a worthy charity.
 The work they do both here and abroad is immeasurable.
 Horses have for centuries played such an important role in human lives, working with us domestically, entertaining us for pleasure and serving us during conflict.
 These strong, noble creatures ask no questions and it saddens me that even today, some find it so easy to abuse their trust.
 I look forward to working with World Horse Welfare and helping to make a difference to horses in need.

-Ian is Regional Director of the south west region of Jockey Club Racecourses, a role which carries with it responsibility for the Cheltenham Festival – the most important four days in jump racing’s calendar.
+Ian is Managing Director of the west region of The Jockey Club, a role which carries with it responsibility for the Cheltenham Festival – the most important four days in jump racing’s calendar.

 Formerly managing director of racecourse operator Arena Leisure, Ian was assistant manager of Cheltenham in the mid-1980s and also held the position of clerk of the course at Aintree racecourse.